jonkislin/ashenstone_lorebook/src/2-0-world_atlas.md

 ### Alra’nazar

 The temple city built along the jungle and swamp delta of the Nazara River south of the Empire.

+> _A hotspot of Graxils has been detected underneath the city in recent times..._